 We wrapped up the night for a good rest as Osaka was waiting for us.
-Our first night at the Airbnb is nothing to raved about and I wouldn’t recommend it as it was a distance from the train station and tiny even for Tokyo’s standard.
+Our first night at the Airbnb is nothing to raved about and I wouldn’t recommend it as it was a distance from the train station and was tiny even for Tokyo’s standard.

-More about our Japan holiday in the next post where I bring you to Osaka.
+More about our Japan holiday in this next post where I bring you to Osaka.
 We visited Osaka castle, had the most satisfying food at Kuromon Ichiba Market, and stayed up late at Dotonbori, a must visit in Osaka.

 Missed my first post on how we planned this free and easy Japan holiday?
 Then head here to read it.

 If you enjoyed reading this post, do like my Facebook page to get more travel updates.
 You can also follow me on Instagram to see all the places that we visited on our Japan holiday with the hashtag #TaysinJapan.